Xavier >

 This initiative, funded by a grant from the United Negro College Fund, supports Xavier faculty members who work together in developing new curricula that incorporate new technology or revising existing curricula to the same end.
 The goal of this initiative is to improve the curriculum and hence, student learning, at Xavier University by integrating information technologies in appropriate and effective ways.

-It is anticipated that each community will accomplish these phases over the course of
+It is anticipated that each community will accomplish these phases over the course of two academic years.
+The Center will sponsor two overlapping cycles of development over the three-year course of the initiative, involving approximately 24-36 faculty members in total.

 The Center's Instructional Design Specialist, Dr. Gayna Credle, was the primary coordinator for this initiative.